Fragrant and delicious Ilish Pulao is a signature Bengali-style Pilaf cooked with Hilsa Fish.

 I have been following this recipe of Ilish Pulao and am completely satisfied with this.
 The Key is the quality of the Ilish used in the recipe.
 I never use Ilish mach aka Hilsa fish below 1kg while cooking Ilish Pulao or any other dish.
 This is a strict no-no at home.

-In addition, good quality Rice is needed in making this dish.
+In addition, good quality rice is needed to make this dish.
 I prefer to use flavored short-grain rice such as Gobindo bhog rice or Tulaipanji rice or else Chinigura rice if available.
 Apart from that, I use very few spices.
 Needless to say, Ilish is enough to boost the flavors.

 Here's how I cook Ilish Pulao at Debjanir Rannaghar!